Zeke Correll: Professional career

+Minnesota Vikings

 After not being selected in the 2025 NFL draft, Correll signed with the Minnesota Vikings as an undrafted free agent.
-He was waived on August 12, 2025 with an injury designation and reverted to injured reserve the following day.
+He was waived on August 12, 2025, with an injury designation and reverted to injured reserve the following day.

+On March 13, 2026, Correll was waived by the Vikings.

+Philadelphia Eagles

+On August 21, 2026, the Philadelphia Eagles signed Correll to their active roster.
+He was waived on August 30.

 Personal life

 Correll is the youngest of nine siblings.